 most of the world’s manual therapists, before getting back to biomechanical business as usual

-One particularly insiduous type of structuralism involves elaborate “dot connecting” theories.
+One particularly insiduous sub-species of structuralism involves elaborate “dot connecting” theories.
 Most structuralism takes the form of straightforward causes like “a narrowed spinal canal causes back pain” (it doesn’t; again see Haig et al).
 Structuralism tends to be presented this way even when the biomechanics are obviously not that simple.

 Indeed, the foot bone really is connected to the leg bone, and so on.
 That these kinds of more complex biomechanical relationships exist is not in question — they do.
 The trouble is that they are hopelessly complex, effectively impossible to interpret reliably, extremely difficult to treat … and, above all, simply not all that important.